raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

 My response: Google it.

-But if you want to get decent performance scores like this then you too can ditch WordPress and join the revolution.
+But if you want to get decent performance scores like this, and host your site for free, then you too can ditch WordPress and join the revolution.

 ![](/img/100-score-page-speed-insights-chrishaines-uk.png)

 Ok, anyway, we are getting sidetracked.

-Let's get back to why I hate WordPress in a little bit more detail.
+Let's get back to why I hate WordPress in a little bit more detail...

 ## Why I hate WordPress

-* You _can_ get great performance from a WordPress site, but typically it takes a lot of effort and knowledge, or money to get the right plugins.
+* You _can_ get great performance from a WordPress site, but it takes a lot of effort, knowledge, or money to get the right plugins.
 * Plugins - Unless you can code, you will need a lot of plugins for everything.
 This bloats the CMS and can cause issues.
 * Ever had your WordPress account hacked?
-I have—-I used to use a plugin called Wordfence to stop that from happening, but again adding more plugins slows everything down.
+I have—I used to use a plugin called Wordfence to stop that from happening, but again adding more plugins slows everything down.
 * SEO plugins—Yoast, Rankmath?
 They are both great, but sometimes Yoast can mess up like **this**.
 * Want to get great Core Web Vitals scores—me too.
-That's what Google wants us to do right? again it takes effort with WordPress and even if you find a template you like, it may not be SEO optimized.
+That's what Google wants us to do right? again it takes effort with WordPress, and even if you find a template you like, it may not be SEO optimized.
 * Installed a bad plugin by mistake?
-Oh whoops your site is now down, and you will have to jump into the host to fix it.
+Oh, whoops, your site is now down, and you will have to jump into the host to fix it.
-*
+* Updates. had your WordPress site live for more than a few hours?
+Chances are you will probably need to update those 30 plugins you have installed and also update to a new version of WordPress.

+**Sidenote**: I don't really hate WordPress, but I wanted to point out some of the issues that have frustrated me over the years with the platform.